apache/arrow/format/Layout.md

 * Contiguous memory region: a sequential virtual address space with a given length.
 Any byte can be reached via a single pointer offset less than the region's length.
+* Contiguous memory buffer: A contiguous memory region that stores a multi-value component of an Array.
+Sometimes referred to as just "buffer".
 * Primitive type: a data type that occupies a fixed-size memory slot specified in bit width or byte width
 * Nested or parametric type: a data type whose full structure depends on one or